aw-junaid/Python/README.md

 * [waitress](https://github.com/Pylons/waitress) - Multi-threaded, powers Pyramid.
 * [werkzeug](https://github.com/pallets/werkzeug) - A WSGI utility library for Python that powers Flask and can easily be embedded into your own projects.

-# Resources

-Where to discover learning resources or new Python libraries.

 ## Newsletters